vendeka-nl/text/README.md

 This package provides a couple useful string helper methods.

-The package is developed by [Vendeka](https://www.vendeka.nl/), a company from the Netherlands.
+The package is developed and maintained by [Vendeka](https://www.vendeka.nl/), a company from the Netherlands.

 # Installation